 The ignition switch is set to the ON position.

-The rear fog lights do not light up.
+The rear fog lights do not work.

 - The conditions for issuing this DTC are no longer valid.